"May he who dies... die well."

 - Action Survivor: Both Elloe and Miek start out this way before growing into badasses in their own right.

-- All There in the Manual: Planet Hulk: Gladiator Guidebook, a special written by Greg Pak in the style of The Official Guide to the Marvel Universe, detailing information about the Planet Sakaar, its people, its political situation, and the characters featured in Planet Hulk.
+- All There in the Manual: Planet Hulk: Gladiator Guidebook, a special comic written by Greg Pak in the style of The Official Guide to the Marvel Universe, detailing information about the planet Sakaar, its people, its political situation, and the characters featured in Planet Hulk.

 - Anti-Hero: Hulk himself rates as a fairly strong antihero in this storyline, at times pushing Type IV.

-- Arc Words/Book-Ends: "This is the story of the Hulk, and how he finally came home."
+- Arc Words: "This is the story of the Hulk, and how he finally came home."

-- Asskicking Equals Authority: This is more or less how Sakaar runs: Though a mixture of hereditary succession, and proving you're the baddest mofo' on the planet.
+- Asskicking Leads to Leadership: This is more or less how Sakaar runs: Though a mixture of hereditary succession, and proving you're the baddest mofo' on the planet.
 Hulk eventually defeats the Red King, and ends up king himself.

 - Badass Normal: Elloe.
 Imperials are apparently equal to humans, and Elloe because of her training is the equivalent of an Olympic level athlete; she's still able to fight evenly against Miek after he transforms into a Hive King.